I noticed that the SkyTech Archangel gaming computer on Amazon was selling pretty well so I figured it’d be a good idea to look it over and review it!

 At Least SkyTech Is Honest

-I do have to give it to this SkyTech company though, they really didn’t leave anything out when they listed this PC for sale on Amazon.
+I do have to give a hats off to the SkyTech company though, they really didn’t leave anything out when they listed this PC for sale on Amazon.

 They have all of the pieces of hardware and they have a dedicated support team for the sales and what not as well.
 At least they aren’t like most pre-built gaming computer companies which have the illusion of having a cool looking computer on the outside when the inside of it is low quality – which is the most important part of a gaming computer in the first place!

-You should really consider checking out that guide, a $500 PC build has even more power than what the above PC provides and you’ll come out saving about $100.
+You should really consider checking out that guide, a $600 PC build has even more power than what the above PC provides and you’ll come out saving some money in the end!

-So, are you still going to be picking up this PC and adding upgrades to it down the road?
+So, are you still going to be picking up this PC?
+Plan on any upgrades for it?

 Or are you willing to look at building your own PC?
 Trust me when I say that you definitely wouldn’t regret doing so. 😉